google-site-verification: googlee16c7726ecc34510.html

 How Does Self-Registration Work?

-When you visit our Self-Registration link, you'll fill out the library card application online, and you'll be issued a temporary library card number.
-With this temporary number, you'll have access to all of our eResources, including eBooks, eAudiobooks, streaming music and movies, and multiple research databases.
+When you visit our Self-Registration link, you'll fill out the library card application online, and you'll be issued a library card number.
+You'll have access to all of our eResources, including eBooks, eAudiobooks, streaming music and movies and multiple research databases.

-You have 190 days to visit your local branch library and pick up your permanent library card; just bring your Photo ID with you!
+You can also visit your local branch library and pick up your physical library card; just bring your Photo ID with you!
 If the address on your ID is different from your current address, be sure to bring along proof of address as well (i.e. utility bill, USPS Confirmation of Address Form, etc...).
 Once you have your permanent library card in hand, you'll be able to borrow books, DVDs, CDs, and more!

 Does It Cost Anything to Get a Card?